Chemotherapy for Kaposi's sarcoma

-Chemotherapy injected into a vein
+Chemotherapy injected into a vein Back to top

 When KS is widespread on the skin or affects organs inside the body, chemotherapy is usually given into a vein.
 This is known as intravenous chemotherapy.
 The chemotherapy drugs travel in the bloodstream and reach KS in different parts of the body.
 This is sometimes called systemic treatment.

 Chemotherapy into the vein is given as a session of treatment (cycle), usually over a few hours.
 This is followed by a rest period of a few days.
 This allows your body to recover from any side effects before you have your next cycle of chemotherapy.
 Your specialist will be able to tell you how many cycles you will need.

 This is usually the first treatment used.
 The molecules of the chemotherapy drugs are enclosed (encapsulated) in a fat-based coating called a liposome.
 The liposomes travel to the tumour through the blood stream, where they release the chemotherapy drug.
 Liopsomal chemotherapy has fewer side effects than standard systemic chemotherapy.
 This means treatment can be given over a longer period.

 The liposomal chemotherapy drugs that are commonly used to treat KS are:

 These drugs are usually given as drips into a vein (intravenous infusions) every 2-3 weeks.